norlove/BigQuery-Storage-Write-API-Default_Mode/README.md

 # BigQuery-Storage-Write-API-Default_Mode

-Instructions and code samples to stream data into BigQuery using the Storage Write API's default mode
+This repo contains instructions and a code example of streaming data into BigQuery using the Storage Write API's default mode

+Please refer and copy the files from the write-api-default-example folder.